Techtonica/curriculum/node-js/node-lab-exercise-part-1.md

 - As a professional full-stack or back-end web developer, you must know how to write code that serves a website.
 Learning how to use Node.js will give you credibility in the job market.

 ### Basic Requirements
-1. Students will obtain a code review after verifying in the Terminal that they have successfully installed Node.js
+1. Apprentices will obtain a code review after verifying in the Terminal that they have successfully installed Node.js
-2. Students will obtain a code review after practicing executing code in the Node.js REPL.
+2. Apprentices will obtain a code review after practicing executing code in the Node.js REPL.

 ## Setup Instructions
 Use the Terminal for navigating around the file system and creating new folders and files.
 Refer to the lesson on [Shell Commands](https://docs.google.com/presentation/d/1LuOLcpSAtNQlbULx9nWgXJNhgWQlfQ4nzLWQ0DuuPQk/edit?usp=sharing) if you need guidance on using the Terminal.